 Once you have everything configured, the next thing you need to do is to install the requirements to run Odoo on Ubuntu.
 You can follow our guide where we set up Odoo on Ubuntu to get all the details.
 The only thing different from our previous guide will be that you need to install VSCode in windows and not as a snap app in Ubuntu.
 Once everything is set up for Odoo Installation, you can start a VSCode session from Ubuntu using the below command.

-Another important thing to note is that, due to some limitations snap packages won’t work on WSL2 by default and also even if you install PostgreSQL, it won’t auto start each time.
+Another important thing to note is that because of some limitations snap packages won’t work on WSL2.
+By default and also even if you install PostgreSQL, it won’t auto start each time.
 Instead, you need to manually start PostgreSQL, which can be done using the following command.

 sudo /etc/init.d/postgresql start